 Welcome to the CIArb Australia website.
 Our goal is to provide you with all the information available as a part of the world’s largest and oldest established global resolution body.

 The Chartered Institute of Arbitrators is a not for profit organisation working in the public interest through an international network of branches.
-It has a global membership of around 13,000 individuals who have professional training in private dispute resolution.
+It has a global membership of over 16,000 individuals offering several levels of membership.

-Additionally, CIArb Australia sponsors and conducts seminars, international commercial arbitration moots and other functions for the promotion of alternative dispute resolution in Australia, some notable events can be found here.
-To diary note the latest CPD program, please access our Events Calendar.
+Additionally, CIArb Australia sponsors and conducts seminars, international commercial arbitration moots and other functions for the promotion of alternative dispute resolution in Australia.

 CIArb Australia also has a role to play in legislative policy and the development of legal principle.
 The branch makes submissions to Federal and State governments upon the consideration and implementation of reforms, and has sought leave to intervene as amicus curiae in arbitration-related matters before the High Court of Australia.